-- At least six of the sectors enumerated below must approve in order for the PRC to be considered to be in favor of the action - For sectors with 4 seats, 3 out of 4 representatives must approve in order for the sector to be considered to be in favor of the action - For sectors with 2 seats, 2 out of 2 representatives must approve in order for the sector to be considered to be in favor of the action - If a vote is taken during the design revision process trial run (i.e., consensus is not reached) and an item is passed, the PRC will write up a minority write up to accompany the approved item.
+- At least six of the sectors enumerated below must approve in order for the PRC to be considered to be in favor of the action - For sectors with 4 seats, 3 out of 4 representatives must approve in order for the sector to be considered to be in favor of the action - For sectors with 2 seats, 2 out of 2 representatives must approve in order for the sector to be considered to be in favor of the action - If a vote is taken during the design revision process trial run (i.e., consensus is not reached) and an item is passed, the PRC will write up a minority write up to accompany the approved item. - In the event that a sector representative resigns the designated alternate will act as the interim representative in place of the resignee until another representative is selected by the respective sector.
+The resignee will inform their sector that designation of a new WRAP PRC representative is necessary at the time of resignation.

-Alternates and proxy voting
+Alternates and Proxy Voting

 There will be one alternate per representative.
-Official representative must provide at least 24-hours' notice to chair/co-chairs that the alternates will be attending (similar to WECC model).
+Official representative must provide at least one hours' notice, at chair/co-chair's discretion, to chair/co-chairs that the alternates will be attending (similar to WECC model).
 If alternates attend meetings regularly to ensure they are up to speed when asked to fill in for their representative, they are in listening-only mode when not filling in.
-Proxy voting is allowed;

-representatives can give their proxy to an alternate or to a fellow PRC member by notifying that individual and the chair/cochairs with 24-hours' notice, indicating the intent and for which vote(s) and/or dates the proxy is given.
+Proxy voting is allowed; representatives can give their proxy to an alternate or to a fellow PRC member by notifying that individual and the chair/cochairs with one hours' notice, at chair/cochair's discretion, indicating the intent and for which vote(s) and/or dates the proxy is given.